tuva-health/docs/docs/terminology/mdc.md

 ## Maintenance Instructions

 1. Navigate to the [CMS MS DRG website](https://www.cms.gov/medicare/payment/prospective-payment-systems/acute-inpatient-pps/ms-drg-classifications-and-software)
-2. Under the section "MS-DRG Definitions and Manual and Software", click on "V41 Definitions and Manual Table of Contents - Full Titles - HTML Versions"
+2. Under the section "MS-DRG Definitions Manual and Software", click on "V42 Definitions Manual Table of Contents - Full Titles - HTML Version"
-    - The version (e.g. V41) will change with each new release.
+    - The version (e.g. V42) will change with each new release.
-3. Click on the hyperlink "Appendix A List of MS-DRGs Version 41.0"
-4. Click on the hyperlink ["Design and development of the Diagnosis Related Group (DRGs)"](https://www.cms.gov/icd10m/FY2024-version41-fullcode-cms/fullcode_cms/Design_and_development_of_the_Diagnosis_Related_Group_(DRGs).pdf)
+3. Click on the hyperlink ["Design and Development of the Diagnosis Related Group (DRGs)"](https://www.cms.gov/icd10m/fy2025-version42.1-fullcode-cms/fullcode_cms/Design_and_Development_of_the_Diagnosis_Related_Group_(DRGs).pdf)
-5. Scroll through the PDF to find the "Major Diagnostic Categories" table
+4. Scroll through the PDF to find the "Major Diagnostic Categories" table

 Follow steps 5-11 if there are any changes.
 Otherwise, skip to step 12